1. And out over the ocean

 ‘Like the eagle

 That hangs and hangs, then drops.
-“Absolute Clearance,” pp.11-12
+“Absolute Clearance,” pp.11-122.
+The times when a slow horse along

 A canal bank seems irrelevant and the truth: